 Here are what is generally agreed ofthe duties of an au pair:

-However, a determination by the Workplace Relations Commission in early 2016, held that a specific spanish au pair was an employee and should therefore receive all the rights and entitlements of an employee which would include a written statement of employment, minimum wage, payslips, tax, PRSI and USC must be deducted, annual leave and public holidays, redundancy entitlements, unfair dismissal rights, record keeping requirements, equal rights, maternity entitlements, the right not to be discriminated against, right to privacy, to be registered as an employee with Revenue, minimum notice, rest periods and maximum weekly working hours.
+A determination by the Workplace Relations Commission in early 2016, held that a specific spanish au pair was an employee and should therefore receive all the rights and entitlements of an employee which would include a written statement of employment, minimum wage, payslips, tax, PRSI and USC must be deducted, annual leave and public holidays, redundancy entitlements, unfair dismissal rights, record keeping requirements, equal rights, maternity entitlements, the right not to be discriminated against, right to privacy, to be registered as an employee with Revenue, minimum notice, rest periods and maximum weekly working hours.